-Android 4.3 Jelly Bean leaks out for Samsung Galaxy S 4Alex Wagner - Deputy Managing Editor, News Desk
+Android 4.3 Jelly Bean leaks out for Samsung Galaxy S 4Alex Wagner - Editorial Director of News and Content

 Android 4.3 hasn't been revealed by Google yet (not officially, anyway), but apparently that hasn't stopped a version of the software for the Samsung Galaxy S 4 from making its way online.
 SamMobile has posted what it claims are leaked builds of Android 4.3 Jelly Bean both as a straight-up firmware for the Google Play edition Galaxy S 4 (GT-I9505G) as well as a custom ROM for the international Galaxy S 4 (GT-I9505).
 Digging into the leaked builds themselves, the build number is listed as JWR66N, while the build date is June 26.